MattMckenzy/Homehook/README.md

 ![Homehook cast hub page](Resources/CastHub.png)

 The cast hub page will offer full control over ever cast device in-home while offering a quick and easy way to see each's status.
-The refresh button in the top right will reload all cast devices available on Homehook.
+The refresh button in the top right will try to locate cast devices.
 Use this if any of you've changed your available devices or if any of them don't appear.

 ![Homehook cast hub device controls](Resources/DeviceControls.png)